WiamNaama/WiamNaama/README.md

-- 🔭 I’m currently working on my projects using Flutter and Laravel.
+- 🔭 I’m currently working on my projects using Flutter.
-- 🌱 I’m currently learning Laravel API.
-- 👯 I’m looking to collaborate on an open-source project that is related to flutter & Laravel API.
+- 👯 I’m looking to collaborate on an open-source project that is related to flutter.
 - 🤔 I’m looking for help with Docker and CI/CD.
 - 💬 Ask me about anything you want.
 - 📫 How to reach me: https://www.linkedin.com/in/wiam-naama/